-When someone is hurt in a car crash, motorcycle wreck, pedestrian accident, slip and fall, or other incident because of another party’s negligence, he or she could be entitled to financial compensation for his or her injuries.
-Depending on the nature of the person’s injuries, he or she may suffer significant financial, physical, and emotional losses deserving of reparation.
+When someone is hurt in a car crash, motorcycle wreck, pedestrian accident, slip and fall, or other incident because of another party’s negligence, they could be entitled to financial compensation for their injuries.
+Depending on the nature of the person’s injuries, they may suffer significant financial, physical, and emotional losses deserving of reparation.

 A skilled Douglas County personal injury lawyer could help you determine your legal rights and options.
 If you have a viable claim, an experienced attorney can fight for justice on your behalf during each step of injury claim process.